Sammmy22/besume/README.md

 # The Database

-create a database named `userdb` and create a table named `usertable`
+Create a database named `userdb` and create a table inside it named `usertable`

 ## Table schema